 Participation from the 12th March until 6th April 2014.

-Kitamura presented her works April 2014 at the ‘Japans Cultuur Centrum’ (Japanese Cultural Centre).
-The ‘Omiyage’ were based on things she loved in the Netherlands and the stories that she could tell to her friends and family back in Japan.
+The ‘Omiyage’ was based on things she loved in the Netherlands and the stories that she could tell to her friends and family back in Japan.
 She especially loved the Dutch kroket, bitterballen and stroopwafels.

 “She had created Omiyage in the shape of typical Dutch snacks such as ‘croquettes’ and so-called ‘bitterballs’.
 Strikingly enough she’d given the snacks little legs, which made me think of the Dutch expression “the food has gotten legs”.
 An expression that is used for food that has started to mould and looks as if it’s coming alive and is about to walk away on its own new-grown legs.”

 Jan van den Berg, film director and performer